 Advanced Open Source Solutions

-On the other end of the Open Source spectrum there are advanced e-commerce platforms such as Magento Enterprise, PrestaShop or osCommerce.
+On the other end of the Open Source spectrum there are advanced e-commerce platforms such as Magento Enterprise, PrestaShop and osCommerce.
 These e-Commerce platforms are capable of much more, but they cost money.
 The basic platform for Magento Enterprise Edition costs for example USD 12,900 per year.
 Then there are implementation and various integration costs which add to the bill.
-Yet despite their professional approach, these solutions hardly meet the robustness and security of commercial platforms.

 There are a myriad of online agencies specialising in specific Open Source e-commerce platforms.
 However, when choosing a partner, choose wisely.
 Because of the non-standardised solutions and the lack of documentation (which is partly replaced by community forums) eventually only the agency will have a full overview of your e-commerce system.
 If you split up, you will most likely have to rebuild everything from scratch.